Hendrée E. Jones: Biography

 Jones was born in Richmond, Virginia.
 She received a Bachelors of Science in psychology from Virginia Commonwealth University and a Doctorate in Psychology from Johns Hopkins School of Medicine.
 She is married to Erik Lensch, with whom she has two children.
 They moved to North Carolina in 2006.
 In 2010, Jones served as the President of the American Psychological Association Division of Psychopharmacology and Substance Abuse (Division 28).

 In an interview, Jones explained that she became interested in being a researcher after volunteering in a special needs classroom that her mother taught.
 During the volunteer experience, she saw children who had disabilities because of violence and toxins, and wanted to understand how to help mothers have healthier pregnancies and help children reach their full potential.

-Jones co-authored Treating Women with Substance Use Disorders During Pregnancy: A Comprehensive Approach to Caring for Mother and Child Mention (2013) with Karol Kaltenbach and provided an overview of treatments for pregnant women with substance use disorders.
+Jones co-authored Treating Women with Substance Use Disorders During Pregnancy: A Comprehensive Approach to Caring for Mother and Child (2013) with Karol Kaltenbach and provided an overview of treatments for pregnant women with substance use disorders.
 Jones co-authored Reinforcement-Based Treatment for Substance Use Disorders: A Comprehensive Behavioral Approach (2012) with L. Michelle Tuten, Cindy Schaeffer, and Maxine L. Stitzer, which serves as a manual for implementing Reinforcement-Based Treatment to treat substance use disorders in community settings.